OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 **Make sure this code is placed above the `exit 0` line that already exists in the file!**

-Try adding this code, reboot your Omega (with the USB drive still plugged in), and running `free` to confirm the Swap File is indeed being used.
+After adding this code, reboot your Omega with the USB drive still plugged in.
+Run `free` to confirm the Swap File is indeed being used.

 ### Summary